"JoJo, fiercest of the wolves, was guarding her four baby cubs against a bobcat..."

 The family grows and learns (and has a "teasing day", where the three male siblings tease the female sibling, who I called Fifi and described as the "mean one").
 Losses are suffered over time and, by the end, Pike is left alone.
 Hence, the lone wolf.

 This is a story that I think about a lot, especially in the solitude that comes with writing.
-There are definite moments of loneliness as a writer but, in some ways, I've built it this way by design.
+There are definite moments of loneliness as a writer but, in some ways, I have built it this way by design.
 It best suits me in my writing, especially when really digging in, because I am living with the characters in my stories.

 Process is important for writing, or creating art in general.
 Dating back to my time writing Lone Wolf, I would write late at night.
-It's when I felt I was most productive.
+It's when I felt most productive.
 That has changed somewhat in recent years.
 Once, I wrote usually beginning at 9 p.m. or later.
 These days, it does creep earlier and earlier but I was never one to get up at dawn and tackle some pages.
 No matter what, I do try to get down a few words every day, whether it be 50 or 2000.

 These a few insights to my process.
 There's a lot in the world on how to tackle this craft but in the end, whether you are a lone wolf or a collaborator, write every day or only when the mood strikes, I hope the writers and artists out there find what works best for you.